AFellowSpeedrunner/SmolXP/README.md

 On a VMware virtual machine, it can boot in 16 seconds with 2GB of RAM, 8GB of VRAM, and on an M.2 SSD.

+Installation doesn't take long.
+I didn't time that but if I had to say depending on what specs your using it could take 3-7 minutes.
+Much faster than normal XP.

 ## Hardware Requirements
 Literally could probably run on a lemon.
 Not kidding, it probably could.